 Jeffrey Byers (Jerry & Lori's nephew) – Is in the Marines & is being deployed to Iran.

-We pray for God’s protection, guidance, and peace, for those away from home or in need, as well as comfort and strength for their families.
+We pray for God’s protection, guidance, and peace, for those away from home or in need,

 Lord, in Your mercy, hear our prayers.